wrichter/clickgame/README.md

 1. Remove mouseup handler when connection is closed:
     ```
-    // stop sending clicks to server when connection is closed
+    // when connection is closed, stop sending clicks to server
     ws.onclose = function() {
       canvas.removeEventListener("mouseup", click, false);
     }